nora-zajzon/cse15l-lab-reports/index.md

 =========
 ![Image](NoArgs.png)

-1) `cd` The output of this command line was expected as no directory was selected.
-Therefore, when cd is used and no argument is given, no change in directory will be made.
+1) `cd` The output of this command line was expected as no directory was selected and I was in the home directory.
+If you're already in your home directory, running cd without arguments won't change the directory.
+If you're in any other directory, running cd without arguments will take you to your home directory.
 This is not an error. __Current Directory when command was run: /home__

 2) `ls` The output of this command line was expected to return the files and directories in the current directory.
 Since the current directory is /home, it will only list lecture1 since it is the only directory or file in /home.
 This is not an error. __Current Directory when command was run: /home__